How to watch Cowboys vs Eagles: TV channel, kickoff time for SNF

-It’s the Dallas Cowboys vs Philadelphia Eagles this week on Sunday Night Football.
+It’s the Dallas Cowboys vs Philadelphia Eagles tonight on Sunday Night Football.

 The Dallas Cowboys are 2-5 after Sunday’s humiliating 25-3 loss to Washington, a team that entered week 7 averaging only 18 points a game.
 Washington picked up 397 yards last week while holding Dallas to 142 total yards.
 To make matters worse, Cowboys backup QB Andy Dalton was forced out of the game with 6:20 left in the third quarter after an illegal hit by LB Jon Bostic.
 Washington head coach Ron Rivera apologized to Mike McCarthy for the hit.
 The Cowboys, who just lost their starting QB Dak Prescott to a season ending compound fracture in week 5, might have to rely on Ben DiNucci–a seventh-round pick from James Madison–if Dalton isn’t cleared to play on Sunday.